 When you search for classical guitar sheet music, you find vendors offering sheet music that they happen to have.
 Either paid or for free.
-Pretending to be an interested beginner I researched free sheet music resources online to help build a repertoire.
+I researched free sheet music resources online to help a beginner build a repertoire.
 What I found out: yes, it can be done.

 What are the free resources for classical guitar sheet music?

 Some of them are limited in the sheet music they offer, while others are huge with a take-it-or-leave-it listing like an 80’s phone book.
 To help us wade through these dense waters, here’s a brief guide on what we can expect to find.
 There are two broad groups to consider.

 Group 1: Curated and good selection, but limited choices